Similan Islands Diving

 The eastern fringes of the islands feature pretty hard coral gardens and sloping reef banks down to 30 metres.
 At some dive sites, large bommies (coral heads) rise from the sea bed and are blanketed with soft corals, fan corals, and swarms of smaller tropical fish.
 East coast Similan Islands diving is relatively easy-going, allowing you plenty of time to explore the sites at your own leisurely pace.

 The western side of the Similans along with the north and south points can offer more exciting diving as currents swirl around huge sunken granite boulders, which form a series of arches, tunnels and swim-throughs at sites such as Christmas Point and Elephant Head Rock.
 Growing on, and between, these enormous rocks you find a tapestry of colourful soft corals.
 In the channels between the boulders, sea fans can grow to some 3 metres across, and in such numbers that you cannot possibly swim through.
-The contrast between the east and west coasts and the variety of underwater topography is one of the reasons the Similan Islands are so popular - every dive offers you something different.
+The contrast between the east and west coasts and the variety of underwater topography is one of the reasons why the Similan National Park is so popular - every dive offers you something different.

-For underwater photographers and lovers of marine life, then diving in the Similan Islands is difficult to surpass for the variety and abundance of tropical fish.
+For underwater photographers and lovers of marine life, then scuba diving in the Similan Islands is difficult to surpass for the variety and abundance of tropical fish.
 Leopard sharks make appearances on a regular basis and you'll also see whitetip sharks.
 It's not a 'big fish' paradise, but it's consistently great for sheer diversity of marine life.
 You may find anything from tiny ghost pipefish to turtles and giant bumphead parrotfish.

 Although the tsunami of 2004 and more recent sea warming did affect a few of the reefs here, many are in good condition and some divers have commented that they could see hardly any reef damage.